 - The system of intermediaries between the producers, suppliers, consumers, etc for the movement of a good or service.

 - The trading range between support and resistance levels that a stock price has oscillated in for a specific period of time.

 A product is usually made by a brand at a factory.
-The brand then sells this product to a national distributor which sells it to a state level distributor which sells it to a retailer which sells it to a customer.
+The brand then sells this product to a national distributor which sells it to a state-level distributor which sells it to a retailer that sells it to a customer.
 This is an example of a Retail Channel.

 Tophawks provides sales channel setup services through outsourced sales teams.